Dance Evaluation Form

 After the Audition

 Compare scores across evaluators.
 Where do you agree?
 Where do you disagree?
 Disagreements often highlight dancers worth discussing further.
-Digital tools like Striveon compile scores instantly, letting you sort by category, compare evaluator ratings, and identify standouts in minutes instead of hours.
+Digital tools like Striveon compile scores in seconds, letting you sort by category, compare evaluator ratings, and identify standouts in minutes instead of hours.

 Provide feedback to dancers who request it.
 Specific criteria give them clear development paths.
 "Your technique is strong but focus on connecting with the audience" helps more than "keep practicing."
 Track dancer development beyond auditions with progress monitoring tools.